 exhibitions, educational programmes and youth leadership programme.

-Youth Leadership Joseph, Austen and Neville Chamberlain were leaders who left a lasting impression and impact upon our society today.
-With open-minded thinking as our cornerstone we want to welcome young leaders into Highbury to challenge the status quo and current decision making structures by knowing and recognising the history of the past to inform the decision making of the future.
+Joseph, Austen and Neville Chamberlain were leaders who left a lasting impression and impact upon our society today.
+With open-minded and radical thinking as our cornerstone we want to welcome young leaders into Highbury to challenge the status quo and current decision making structures by knowing and recognising the history of the past to inform the decision making of the future.

 We are already working on developing partnerships with organisations to develop an educational programme focused on the governance skills, strategic thinking and team working skills needed at leadership levels within all organisations.
 We are also focusing on building pathways through schools and colleges to help young people realise their ability to promote social change.
 At present we are working alongside The Governance Forum and the Future Leaders Network on our pilot programmes.